franfaccin/olx-women-workshop-2022-frontend/INSTRUCTIONS.md

 # Make the page pretty

-Our SPA is functional but is also super ugly at this point!
+Our SPA is functional but it is also super ugly at this point!
 Let's use Ant Design and make it prettier!

 ## Page Layout